DaleNetwork/000.021_markdown/01_Markdown_Sample.md

 >This is a quote,
 can I take a long paragraph without word wrap? from the year of 2010, I have been working in Canada.
 >>This is nested blockquote:
- each year, I will return my hometown in China, last year the climate was not nice, and I decide to stay here.
+ each year, I will return my hometown, last year the climate was not nice, and I decide to stay here.
 >>* nested list in blockquote

 This is normal